anugrahwl/Budget-App/README.md

 # Disclaimer
 So, I started to work on this problem when one of my friends (actually not that many friends) suggested me to get the python course certification that held by a website named FreeCodeCamp.
 This problem is made by FreeCodeCamp and the solution is made by me, thank to my friend for helping me out.
-If you curious about him, feel free to check his github at github.com/anyafachri.
+If you curious about him, click [here] to check his github account.

 ***End Disclaimer***